Threema: Software

-Threema is developed by the Swiss company Threema GmbH.
+Threema is developed by the Swiss company Threema AG.
 The servers are in Switzerland and the development is based in Pfäffikon SZ.
 As of May 2021, Threema had 10 million users and the business version, Threema Work, was used by 2 million users across 5,000 companies and organizations.

 At the end of July, 2021 Threema introduced the ability for companies to host the messenger on their own server, primarily intended for companies with significantly high privacy concerns.

 Clients

 With Threema Web, a client for web browsers, Threema can be used from other devices like desktop computers, though only as long as the original device is online.

 Threema optionally supports Android Wear smartwatch and Android Auto.
 Threema launched support for end-to-end encrypted video calls on August 10, 2020.
 The calls are person-to-person with group calls unavailable.

 The application does not allow the self-deletion of messages after a period defined by the interlocutors.

 The application does prevent screenshots in conversations when configured to do so.